PJM Glossary

 Non-economic Generation

-Units producing energy at an offer price greater than the LMP.
+Non-economic generation describes units producing energy at an offer price greater than the locational marginal price.

 Non-Firm Point-to-Point Transmission Service

-Point-to-Point Transmission Service under the Tariff that is reserved and scheduled on an as-available basis and is subject to curtailment or interruption.
-Non-Firm Point-to-Point Transmission Service is available on a stand-alone basis for periods ranging from one hour to one month.
+Point-to-point transmission service under the Tariff is reserved and scheduled on an as-available basis and is subject to curtailment or interruption.
+Non-firm point-to-point transmission service is available on a stand-alone basis for periods ranging from one hour to one month.

 Non-PJM-Designated Transmission Facilities

-The transmission facilities within the PJM RTO that are not designated for PJM operation.
-These are also referred to as Local Non-designated Transmission Facilities.
+Non-PJM-designated transmission facilities within the PJM RTO that are not designated for PJM operation.
+These are also referred to as local non-designated transmission facilities.

 Non-retail Behind the Meter Generation